msbone/LCS/README.md

   Example: create_net_range.pl 213.184.214.0 25 4 1 DE<br />
   Will create 213.184.214.0/25 213.184.214.128/25 213.184.215.0/25 213.184.215.128/25 with dhcp enabled and the names DE-0 DE-1 DE-2 DE-3

 NOTICE, there is still no dhcp running.
-You will have to run the make_dhcp_config.pl first
+You will have to run the update_config.pl first, this will create dhcp and update bind9 config

 See also https://github.com/msbone/dlinkac for dlink auto config